MarufRayhan/An-Experimental-Analysis-of-Classification-Techniques-for-Domain-Generating-Algorithms-DGA-based-M/README.md

+#An Experimental Analysis of Classification Techniques for Domain Generating Algorithms (DGA) based Malicious Domains Detection

 This repository contains work on the classification of malicious and non-malicious URLs using Machine Learning by tuning the n-gram range.
+The research paper can be found [here](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=JekLRZ4AAAAJ&citation_for_view=JekLRZ4AAAAJ:u5HHmVD_uO8C)

 ## Installation